|Back to Back Issues Page|

 Maize does not contain a "complete protein;" it is deficient in certain amino acids, notably lysine and tryptophan.
 Just half a cup of milk a day would sort that problem out.

 Legumes like beans and peas make a great mix with corn.
-Succotash was a staple in America for this reason.
+Succotash was a staple in America for this very reason.
 When did you last prepare it?

 Children like all of us should also be enjoying nuts and seeds on a daily basis; they are also good sources of protein.